MrFriendCS/MrFriendCS.github.io/n5/ddd/N5-DDD-School-Houses/instructions3.md

 12. Sally Holby's age has been incorrectly recorded.
 Using her pupil id, change her age to 15.

+13. Display the updated record.

-13. Colin Fifth should really be Colin Forth, also he should be in S1.
+14. Colin Fifth should really be Colin Forth, also he should be in S1.
 Using his pupil id, update his record.

+15. Display the updated record.

-14. Display all of your details from the pupil and house table.
+16. Display all of your details from the pupil and house table.

-15. The sorting hat has made a mistake.
+17. The sorting hat has made a mistake.
 Using your pupil id, change your record and move to a different house.

-16. Display the updated record.
+18. Display the updated record.

-17. Berneray house was a short lived idea.
+19. Berneray house was a short lived idea.
 Write a SQL statement to remove this house from the database.

+20. Find the details of John Bull.

-18. John Bull is a Muggle!
+21. John Bull is a Muggle!
 He should never have been enrolled, and has now been expelled.
-Remove him from the database.
+Using his pupil id, remove him from the database.